Garcia v. Los Angeles County Sheriff's Department, et al.,

 Education Advocacy Program litigates individual and impact cases involving special education and school related disability discrimination.
 The Education Advocacy Program (EAP) works to ensure that students with disabilities are fully included and provided a free and appropriate public education in a variety of traditional and non-traditional settings including juvenile halls, camps, and jails.
 Since its establishment in 2000, the EAP has worked to ensure that minority and low-income students are provided with quality legal representation.
 Traditionally underrepresented, these students often fall victim to harsh discipline policies and low expectations that, without the appropriate educational services and accommodations, results in them dropping out of school.
 The EAP represents clients at administrative hearings as well as in federal and state court.

-The Education Advocacy Program also works to educate the community on special education issues, which has lead to the creation of Education Academies, the Education Advocacy Manual (a step-by-step guide on basic special education procedures), and instruction of a Special Education Advocacy and the Law class at Loyola Marymount University.
+The Education Advocacy Program also works to educate the community on special education issues, which has lead to the creation of Education Academies, and the Education Advocacy Manual (a step-by-step guide on basic special education procedures).

 Through its cases, the Education Advocacy Program has:

 - Created legal precedent under the Americans with Disabilities Act that a school district must accommodate an autistic student's service dog at school - Ciriacks v.
 Cypress School District.